 While this past year brought many challenges, it also included signs of hope and kindness.
 We examine the 2020 Donor Advised Fund (DAF) grantmaking surge—here in central Ohio and across the United States—and how previous times of peril have seen similar increases in DAF grants.

-Digital Equity grants provide support for programming designed to offer training or technical support, or the expansion of affordability and access to digital technology and the internet to individuals and communities with limited access.
+Digital Access grants provide support for programming designed to offer training or technical support, or the expansion of affordability and access to digital technology and the internet to individuals and communities with limited access.

 The grantmaking of the Ingram-White Castle Foundation reflects the interests of both the Ingram Family and White Castle System, Inc. The Foundation is primarily interested in supporting projects in the field of education or critical human service needs.